 Canberra, a compromise capital, situated between Sydney and Melbourne, is a planned city.
 Construction began in 1913 from plans drawn up by a team of Chicago architects.
 Like Washington DC the city is situated in a district, the Australian Capital Territory or ACT, and has wide open green spaces, and embassies from around the world.
 There is so much natural vegetation that it’s often called the “bush capital.”
 The architecture is largely modern.
 It’s not always beautiful, but it can be striking, such as at the Shine Dome and the National Museum of Australia.
 Much of the downtown gets quiet in the evening, but the area around Bunda Street stays lively with many restaurants and bars.

-Your first taste of Canberra will be the Canberra Airport.
-To reach the center take a taxi, or the Royal Coach Airport Express shuttle bus for $12 each way.
+Your first look at Canberra will be the Canberra Airport.
+To reach the center take a taxi, or the Ride On Demand shuttle bus for $12 in either direction.
 Purchase tickets at the car park customer service office opposite the bus stop just outsdie the arrivals hall, or book ahead at their website.
+Transport Canberra’s ACTION buses offer public transportation into the center on their number 11 and 11A routes.
+Cash fares of $4.80 may be paid on the bus, at the time of travel.

 Currency and Money